lijuuu/WssEventDispatcher/Readme.md

 - 📦 `dispatcher/dispatcher.go`: Core dispatcher implementation
 - 🧪 `main.go`: Basic WebSocket server using the dispatcher
-- 🧾 JS snippet: Sample client code to send events
+- 🧾 `check.js`: Sample client code to send events

 ## 💡 How It Works